 In my life, I had never successfully been able to keep up a habit of writing in a journal, not even short little one-page entries.
 I have known since high school that keeping a regular journal has a ton of benefits, but I could never hold on to it for more than a month.
 I was endlessly frustrated with myself on that front, and I always figured there was something wrong with me.

-I am now halfway through my second journal of devoted writing.
+I have already completed a small stack of journals.
 I still don’t quite write in them every day, but I’m writing at least 90% of the time, which is acceptable for me.
 I have never felt as clear or as light as I have since I’ve started writing my Morning Pages.
 I have no idea when that happened, exactly, but I’m super freakin’ exciting by how good I feel.

 There is also something completely magical about waking up, pouring a steaming cup of coffee, and cracking open my journal.
 If the weather is nice, I will open a window and feel the breeze.
 I slide on my noise cancelling headphones and listen to Focus at Will, which helps me tremendously with writing consistently and not spacing out.
 Focus at will is scientifically proven to increase focus and productivity, which is great for my pages.
 Sometimes I’ll find myself staring aimlessly into the distance and thinking about a TV show or something.
 Listening to Focus at Will helps me actually write as a stream of conscious.
 If you want to see how this amazing musical tool works, try it free for two weeks and experience the difference!